Skip to content

 def predict_one(self, x: dict) -> RegTarget:

-Predicts the target value for a single example.
+"""Predict target value for a single instance."""

 self._update_observed_features(x)